 Gateway Arch, located in St. Louis, Missouri, is a famous American icon.
 Since its completion in the 1960’s, the Arch has been attracting thousands of visitors every year.
-Gateway Arch is one of the newest additions to the long list of national parks, achieving official national park status on February 22, 2018 (Indiana Dunes is now the newest National Park, added to the list February 15, 2019).
+Gateway Arch is one of the newest additions to the long list of national parks, achieving official national park status on February 22, 2018 (White Sands is now the newest National Park, added to the list December 11, 2019).

 A visit to Gateway Arch is more than just riding the tram to the top of the arch for views out over St. Louis.
 The Arch, also referred to as “The Gateway of the West,” was built as a monument to the westward expansion of the United States.
 In the 1800’s, St. Louis was the launching point for a number of expeditions westward, including the famous explorations of Lewis and Clark.